KittyGiraudel/site/_posts/2015-02-03-translating-sass-guidelines.md

 {% endif %}
 ```

 Okay, that might look a little complicated.
 Worry not, it is not as complex as it looks.
-Let's leave aside the English part since it is fairly obvious, to focus on the `{% else %}` block.
+Let’s leave aside the English part since it is fairly obvious, to focus on the `{% else %}` block.
 The first thing we need is to compute a string from the array of translators with have in our YML file.
 This is what the `{% capture %}` tag does.

 A YML such as: